Presenter Guidelines

 Presentation Accessibility

 We want this conference to be as accessible as possible.
-We encourage all presenters to upload their presentations to accommodate the learning needs of all conference attendees.
+We encourage all presenters to upload their presentations to Oxford Abstracts to accommodate the learning needs of all conference attendees.
 We encourage the creation of presentations guided by Universal Design of Your Presentation.
 We also encourage you to use colorblind-friendly palettes and make use of PowerPoint's accessibility offerings in creating your presentation.
 Uploading presentations before your session increases accessibility for attendees who may need more time to process the information and/or have difficulty seeing your presentation on the projector.
 All materials related to the workshop and symposia should be uploaded through Oxford Abstracts.

 During your presentation, please turn on the real-time transcript by clicking on the "real time transcript" feature in the PowerPoint toolbar.